ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

 libraries or build/wrap their own dependencies as needed.
 For a modern scripting language, these things are just table stakes.

-But this seems like a solvable problem right?
-Like, if Melliera is missing CSV support, then why not just add a CSV library to the interpreter base environment?
-Look Python even has [CSV support](https://docs.python.org/3/library/csv.html) built into its standard library!
-Well, dear reader, the problem of spotty standard library support is less of a technical limitation, and more of a deliberate choice to avoid implementation specific behavior.
+But this seems like a solvable problem, right?
+Like, if Mellifera is missing CSV support, then why not just add a CSV library to the interpreter base environment?
+Look, Python even has [CSV support](https://docs.python.org/3/library/csv.html) built into its standard library!
+Well, dear reader, the problem of spotty standard library support is less of a technical limitation, and more of a deliberate choice to avoid implementation-specific behavior.

 See, I knew that this Mellifera reference interpreter would probably not scale, and that eventually there might be some form of a rewrite or alternate